ethereum/hive/docs/client.md

 | `HIVE_FORK_MUIRGLACIER`    | decimal              | [Muir Glacier][EIP-2387] transition block      |
 | `HIVE_FORK_BERLIN`         | decimal              | [Berlin][EIP-2070] transition block            |

-The client has the responsibility of mapping the hive environment variables to its own command line flags.
-To assist in this, Hive illustrates a technique in the `clients/go-ethereum` folder using `mapper.jq`, which is invoked in `geth.sh` This technique can be replicated for other clients.

-## Enode script
+### Enode script

-For devp2p tests or other simulations that require to know the specific enode URL of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
-This is executed by the Hive host remotely in order to retrieve the enode URL.
+Some tests require peer-to-peer node information of the client instance.
+The client container must contain an `/enode.sh` script that echoes the enode of the running instance.
+This script is executed by Hive host in order to retrieve the enode URL.

-## Starting the client

-After initializing the client blockchain (genesis, chain, blocks), the last task of the entry script is to start up the client itself.
-The following defaults are required by `hive` to enable automatic network assembly and firewall enforcement:

- * Clients should open their HTTP-RPC endpoint on `0.0.0.0:8545` (mandatory)
- * Clients should open their WS-RPC endpoint on `0.0.0.0:8546` (optional)
- * Clients should open their IPC-RPC endpoints at `/rpc.ipc` (optional)

-There is no need to handle graceful client termination.
-Clients will be forcefully aborted upon test suite completion and all related data purged.
-A new instance will be started for every test.

 [EIP-155]: https://eips.ethereum.org/EIPS/eip-155
 [EIP-606]: https://eips.ethereum.org/EIPS/eip-606